William G. Anderson

 Appears in these episodes:

-Tulsa Historical Society Executive Director Michelle Place and civil rights icon Dr. William G. Anderson join Edwin.
+Tulsa Historical Society Executive Director Michelle Place and civil rights leader Dr. William G. Anderson join Edwin.

 Juneteenth.”
 Many Americans have never heard of Juneteenth—June 19th, a holiday of special significance to Americans of African Descent.
 Sometimes called the Black Fourth of July, its story should be compelling to all citizens of the US—not just to those who descend from former slaves.
 What is Juneteenth?
 How does this day affect all Americans in ways they might not imagine?
 Civil rights icon Dr. William Anderson, political commentator and entrepreneur Armstrong Williams, BET co-founder and philanthropist Robert Johnson, and entrepreneur and educator Dr. Iva Carruthers join Edwin for conversations on the history of emancipation and the current state of civil rights in the US.